espocrm/documentation/docs/administration/2fa.md

 ## Authentication via SMS

 Requires having an implementation for your SMS provider.
-EspoCRM is not shipped with implementations.
+An extension with SMS providers can be downloaded [here](https://github.com/espocrm/ext-sms-providers/releases).

 ### Enabling for user